Death on the Nile (2022 film): Post-production

 Úna Ní Dhonghaíle served as the editor for Death on the Nile.
 Double Negative (DNEG) provided the visual effects for the film, with Academy Award-winning special effects artist George Murphy as the overall visual effects supervisor.
 Additional VFX were provided by Lola VFX and Raynault VFX.

 Music

 In January 2019, Patrick Doyle, a frequent collaborator on Branagh's films (including the film's predecessor), was announced as the composer for the film.
+The singing voice of Salome in the nightclub scenes is voiced by Sister Rosetta Tharpe and Mavis Staples.